gabors-data-analysis/da-coding-rstats/README.md

   - `complete_codes`: includes codes with suggested solutions to codes in `raw_codes`
   - `data`: in some cases, there is a data folder, which includes data files (typically in '.csv').
 I have found it crucial during live-coding classes to make sure everybody has the same data.
   - if there are no folders then:
-    - lecture has a notebook format, which implies complete live-coding class (mostly introduction or technical ''hard-core coding'' lectures)
+    - lecture has a notebook format, which implies a complete live-coding class (mostly introduction or technical ''hard-core coding'' lectures)
     - lecture has a complete R-script.
 In this case, the lecturer should pay attention to the interpretation of the material itself rather than to coding.
 Typically this is for more advanced case studies (chapters 13-18), where there is no new coding technique, but interpreting the results might be challenging.

 ## Learning outcomes and relation to the book

+Probably, the largest difference compared to the book is that data handling is the most challenging and most time-consuming part of coding, while it is a relatively little part of the book.
+It is always a challenge to keep up with the material if the two courses (Data Analysis and Coding) are running parallel.
+Experience shows that lecture 05 - data exploration in this course is the first truly common point with the book and lecture 06 - rmarkdown101 enables students to submit data analysis material via pdf or HTML.
+This coding material was developed such that it catches up with the book as quickly as possible.
+The result is that after 6 lectures from both courses (teaching Part I. of the book) there is room for common assignment in the form of a descriptive analysis.
+The 'cost' is that apart from some references or homework there is no true connection between the two courses before lecture 05 in coding.
+Also do not expect students to be able to solve (all) of the data exercises from the book (however, there were some positive surprises during the years).

+After

 ### Lectures, learning outcomes, and case-studies